言論の自由と新自由主義<br>Free Speech and Neoliberalism : Art, Culture, Education

 Full Description

-In this book, Asbjørn Grønstad challenges us to reconceptualize the notion of free speech.
-Focusing on the domains of cultural production, aesthetics, and education, Grønstad argues that neoliberalism currently poses the greatest threat to our freedom of expression.
+In this book, Asbjørn Skarsvåg Grønstad challenges us to reconceptualize the notion of free speech.
+Focusing on the domains of cultural production, aesthetics, and education, Grønstad contends that neoliberalism currently poses the greatest threat to our freedom of expression.

-Through a multi-faceted engagement with cultural works and discourses spanning both genre and historical period which grapple with issues of free speech, censorship, and neoliberal politics, this book highlights how art and aesthetics represent a particular case of isegoria, and more broadly, how neoliberal rationality operates to delimit the space of the sayable and the expressible.
+Grønstad examines a variety of texts across formats including Fahrenheit 451, Alphaville (1965), Severance, the performance art of Jingyi Wang, and the films of Yorgos Lanthimos to conduct a multi-faceted engagement with cultural works and discourses spanning both genre and historical period that grapple with issues of free speech, censorship, and neoliberal politics.
+Ultimately, these analyses highlight how art and aesthetics represent a particular case of isegoria, and more broadly, how neoliberal rationality operates to delimit the space of the sayable and the expressible.

 Contents